Across borders

 Denmark-Germany

 MYRE DK-DE could start in January 2024 as a practical preparation in collaboration for initiating a major Danish-German project.
-This largescale project MYREcross with 12 partners is under development and intended to start end 2025.
+This largescale project MYREcross has been applied for in January 2025 and is intended to start end 2025.

 MYRE DK-DE (2024): in short

-The project focuses on equipping educational institutions and enhancing student learning by managing the threats and opportunities these technologies present.
+The project focused on equipping educational institutions and enhancing student learning by managing the threats and opportunities these technologies present.

-At least 10 teaching modules are intended to be developed, reviewed, and refined in exchanges across the border.
+While at least 10 teaching modules had been intended to be developed, reviewed, and refined in exchanges across the border, the project ended up with 13 modules.

-Evaluation covers local implementation, student learning impact, and teacher empowerment.
-The ROBOdidactics model serves as a common framework.
+Evaluation covered local implementation, student learning impact, and teacher empowerment.
+The ROBOdidactics model served as a common framework.

-The project is organized into five work packages: 1) Project management, 2) Quality & evaluations, 3) Exchanges & collaboration, 4) Production, and 5) Documentation & follow-up.
+The project was organized into five work packages: 1) Project management, 2) Quality & evaluations, 3) Exchanges & collaboration, 4) Production, and 5) Documentation & follow-up.

-MYRE DK-DE emphasizes transparency and co-creation across educational levels.
-The project aims to ease career choices for young people and their educational transition.
+MYRE DK-DE emphasized transparency and co-creation across educational levels.
+The project aimed to ease career choices for young people and their educational transition.

-The project is the spearhead for a broader Danish-German initiative.
-This initiative will result in the groundwork for a formal network and a series of MOOCs (massive open online courses) for border-crossing empowerment and collaboration.
+The project became the spearhead for a broader Danish-German initiative.
+This initiative resulted in the groundwork for a formal network and for a series of MOOCs (massive open online courses) for border-crossing empowerment and collaboration.

-Additional educational partners and their local consortia will be committed in Schleswig-Holstein and Southern Denmark, respectively.
+Additional educational partners and their local consortia were committed in Schleswig-Holstein and Southern Denmark, respectively.

 Didactic principles

-The tech-didactic model ROBOdidactics (Majgaard 2019, vs. 2.0 2020) serves as a joint framework for mutual understanding and development or further development of local teaching processes.
+The tech-didactic model ROBOdidactics (Majgaard 2019, vs. 2.0 2020) served as a joint framework for mutual understanding and development or further development of local teaching processes.

-The teaching modules are applied in the educational programs according to the respective regulations, as well as adapted for co-teaching across the levels.
-The modules are aimed to promote the students’ digital production, digital literacy, and career learning, while incorporating activities related to sustainability (UN Goals) and border-crossing themes.
+The teaching modules were applied in the educational programs according to the respective regulations, as well as adapted for co-teaching across the levels.
+The modules promoted the students’ digital production, digital literacy, and career learning, while incorporating activities related to sustainability (UN Goals) and border-crossing themes.

 Quality, evaluations, and final report

-MYRE DK-DE focuses on the quality of both deliveries and the work process.
+MYRE DK-DE focused on the quality of both deliveries and the work process.

 A coherent and operational quality concept has been applied, featuring quantitative and qualitative methods for formative evaluations of: